Scott Anderson (Canadian politician)

-Scott Anderson is a Canadian politician who has served as a Member of Parliament for Vernon—Lake Country—Monashee since 2025.
-A member of the Conservative Party, he was elected in the 2025 federal election.

-From 2017 to 2019, Anderson was the interim leader of the Conservative Party of British Columbia.
+Scott Anderson MP is a Canadian politician who has served as a member of Parliament (MP) representing the riding of Vernon—Lake Country—Monashee in the House of Commons since 2025.
+He is a member of the Conservative Party of Canada.
+Prior to federal politics, he served as interim leader of the Conservative Party of British Columbia from 2017 to 2019.

-He served as a Vernon city councillor from 2014 to 2022.
+Anderson served as a Vernon city councillor from 2014 to 2022 before unsuccessfully running for mayor.